Texas court blocks probes into parents of trans minors | DW | 12.03.2022

 The family that challenged the directive was not named in the lawsuit.

 After the directive came into force, the girl's mother was suspended by her employer, the DFPS.
-She was then visited by an investigator about whether the child was "currently transitioning from male to female," according to the lawsuit.
+She was then visited by an investigator who looked into whether the child was "currently transitioning from male to female," according to the lawsuit.

 Last week, the Texas Children's Hospital had paused hormone-related prescription therapies in order to protect the medical staff from legal and criminal charges.